 By understanding environmental approaches to landscaping and gardening, you create shade and oxygen for future generations and help preserve the biodiversity of the Moreton Bay region.

 Native trees & plants

-Native plants are a crucial part of what makes our district and Australia unique.
+Native plants are a crucial part of what makes our region and Australia unique.

-With our wide variety of land forms - from the mountains to the bay - we can boast an abundance and diversity of unique plants.
-The numerous vegetation types of the district support a variety of species from tall gum trees to small flowering herbs.
+With our wide variety of landforms and vegetation types, this region contains an abundance and diversity of unique plants, from tall gum trees to small flowering herbs.

-The advantage of using locally native species include:
+The advantages of using locally native species include: